openaq/aqi-hub/docs/indices/us.md

 ```js
 breakpointsTable(data)
 ```
-_Note_: Adapted fr
+_Note_: “Technical Assistance Document for the Reporting of Daily Air Quality the Air Quality Index (AQI)” (May 2004), [https://www.airnow.gov/sites/default/files/2020-05/aqi-technical-assistance-document-sept2018.pdf](https://www.airnow.gov/sites/default/files/2020-05/aqi-technical-assistance-document-sept2018.pdf).
+Accessed 25 July 2024.

 ### Forecast AQI

 Forecast AQI predicts the next day’s AQI, usually issued in the afternoon for the next day by state and local air quality forecasters [^5].
-These utilize numerous sources such as weather forecast models, satellite images, air monitoring data, and computer models that estimate the travel of pollution through the air [^5
+These utilize numerous sources such as weather forecast models, satellite images, air monitoring data, and computer models that estimate the travel of pollution through the air [^5].
-].
 Forecast AQIs are mainly issued for O<sub>3</sub> and PM, however some areas also issue NO<sub>2</sub> and CO forecasts.

 ### Daily AQI